• Skip to primary navigation

 • In a stand mixer fitted with the whisk attachment, or in a large bowl using a whisk or handheld mixer, beat together the eggs and sugar until doubled in volume and pale yellow, 5-6 minutes.
 It makes a difference if the eggs are super fluffy, so don't skimp on the whipping!

 • To the center of the bowl, add the almond flour.
-Place the potato starch, baking powder, soda, and salt on top of the almond flour.
-Lightly combine the dry ingredients before folding into the egg mixture until all the dry is fully incorporated.
+Place 1 tablespoon potato starch, baking powder, baking soda, and salt on top of the almond flour.
+Lightly combine the dry ingredients with a fork or whisk before folding into the egg mixture until all the dry is fully incorporated.

-• If desired reserve a couple tablespoons of cherries (or blueberries) and toss the remaining with about a tablespoon of potato starch then gently stir into the batter.
+• If desired reserve a couple tablespoons of cherries (or blueberries) for the top; toss the remaining fruit with 1 tablespoon potato starch then gently stir into the batter.

 • Bake for 30-35 minutes or until the top is evenly golden brown and a pick inserted in center comes out clean.
 Cool completely in pan on a wire rack.
 Dust with powdered sugar if not observing strict Kosher.
 Serve plain or with lightly sweetened whipped cream.